wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    ### Workflow with Fabric

+Microsoft Fabric offers a centralized storage solution, eliminating data fragmentation and promoting data integrity.

    Fabric aims to eliminate silos and remove data duplication by providing a single platform for <strong>collaboration</strong> among data engineers, data scientists, and business analysts.
 The <a target="_blank" href="https://learn.microsoft.com/fabric/data-engineering/tutorial-lakehouse-introduction">flow</a> is:
    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701049746/fabric-flow-842x516_bcpj9q.jpg"><img alt="fabric-flow-842x516.jpeg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701049746/fabric-flow-842x516_bcpj9q.jpg"></a>

    <a target="_blank" href="https://justb.dk/blog/2023/11/fabric-data-lakehouse-understanding-the-dataflow/">This article</a> describes the flow in detail.

 1. Create a <a target="_blank" href="https://learn.microsoft.com/en-us/fabric/get-started/workspaces">Fabric workspace</a>.
 1. <a target="_blank" href="https://learn.microsoft.com/en-us/fabric/data-engineering/tutorial-lakehouse-get-started">Create a lakehouse</a> using PowerBI.
 There's no limit on the number of workspaces or items you can create within your capacity.

 1. DATA SOURCE: Obtain data in a variety of formats from a variety of sources.

    The end-to-end example is built using <a target="_blank" href="https://learn.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-ver16&preserve-view=true">Microsoft's Wide World Importers (WWI) sample data</a>:

 1. INGEST:

 1. TRANSFORM & STORE: transform data, and load it into the lakehouse.
 You can also explore the OneLake, one copy of your data across lakehouse mode and SQL analytics endpoint mode.

    A major innovation with lakehouses instead of data warehouse is that instead of traditional transform before load (ETL), it's load then transform (ELT).

 1. SERVE: Connect to the lakehouse's SQL analytics endpoint to create a Power BI report using DirectLake -- to analyze sales data across different dimensions.

 1. CONSUME: Connect to the lakehouse's SQL analytics endpoint to create a Power BI report using DirectLake -- to analyze sales data across different dimensions.

 1. Optionally, orchestrate and schedule data ingestion and transformation flow with a pipeline.
 <br /><br />

 * <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/use-data-factory-pipelines-fabric/">Use Data Factory pipelines in Microsoft Fabric</a>
-   <br /><br />

    Learn more: